-$^{^{2}}$ Transport costs are often treated as an exogenous model primitive, commonly referred as an iceberg cost, which represented a fixed percentage of value-attrition while a good is in transit (Samuelson, 1952).
+2Transport costs are often treated as an exogenous model primitive, commonly referred to as an iceberg cost, which represents a fixed percentage of value-attrition while a good is in transit (Samuelson, 1952).

-Carreras-Valle (2022) shows that technological innovations reduced internationallysourced input costs.3 Through the novel container traffic data available to me, I demonstrate a joint dependency on the logistical practice of empty container repositioning on both legs of round trip services between the US and the rest of the world.
+Secondly, this paper is closely related to studies focused on particular facets of maritime transport.
+These technological and logistical innovations play important roles in influencing key economic outcomes.
+Bernhofen et al. (2016) suggests container technology introductions between 1962-1990, on average, contributed to an 85% higher trade ten years later.
+Brooks et al. (2021) highlights how container technology led to substantial population and employment growth in US counties near containerized ports.
+Following the 2016 Panama Canal expansion, Heiland et al. (2022) estimates an average increase in trade of 9-10% across affected shipping lanes.
+Ganapati et al. (2021) provides evidence of logistical hubs known as entrepôts fostering advancements in vessel technology and size, which lowered transport costs.
+Carreras-Valle (2022) shows that technological innovations reduced internationally-sourced input costs.3 Through the novel container traffic data available to me.
+I demonstrate a joint dependency on the logistical practice of empty container repositioning on both legs of round trip services between the US and the rest of the world.
 I find that limitations on this practice may undermine the aforementioned benefits of containerization.
-Furthermore, routes that maintain particularly high asymmetries in trade volume, such as shipping lanes between the US and China or Japan, are far more exposed to the malaise effects intervention in empty repositioning.
+Furthermore, routes that maintain particularly high asymmetries in trade volume, such as shipping lanes between the US and China or Japan, are far more exposed to the malaise effects of intervention in empty repositioning.

-Third, this paper adds to literature examining the motivation and effects of resurgent trade protectionism.
+Third, this paper adds to the literature examining the motivation and effects of resurgent trade protectionism.
 Such decisions are largely a reflection of the state of policymakers' underlying constituent bases, which are subject to adverse developments in social identification patterns (Grossman and Helpman, 2021; Bombardini et al., 2023).
 While resurgent protectionism often leads to welfare losses (Sampson, 2017; Fajgelbaum et al., 2020; Bown, 2021; Fajgelbaum and Khandelwal, 2022), infant industries may find themselves on more favourable growth trajectories (Juhász, 2018).
 While there is a well-documented understanding of how demand-side interventions influence trade outcomes (e.g., tariffs and quotas), OSRA22 relates to supply-side elements of trade by constraining the use and availability of transport equipment.
 This study represents the first and only paper to consider this unconventional form of protectionism.
-I find that although exports are stimulated by these restrictions, overall trade activity declines - suggesting that the policy is protectionist in nature and backfires for the policymaker.
+I find that although exports are stimulated by these restrictions, overall trade activity declines - suggesting that the policy is protectionist in nature.
 My results also suggest that this new tool is precise in targeting net exporters, particularly those with a greater reliance on empty containers from the US.